hashicorp/hcl/README.md

 that is both human and machine friendly for use with command-line tools, but specifically targeted towards DevOps tools, servers, etc.

+HCL is also fully JSON compatible.
+That is, JSON can be used as completely valid input to a system expecting HCL.
+This helps makes systems interoperable with other systems.

 HCL is heavily inspired by [libucl](https://github.com/vstakhov/libucl), nginx configuration, and others similar.